idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldNearestNodeTransfer.md

 It may also be preferred if evaluating shape functions or projecting variables is too expensive or unnecessary for the target application.

-!alert warning
-If [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/num_nearest_points) is more than 1, the results will differ in parallel if the target locations are near the parallel process boundaries on the origin app mesh.
-Use the [!param](/Debug/SetupDebugAction/output_process_domains) parameter to examine process boundaries on Exodus/Nemesis output.

 !alert note
 This is a re-implementation of [MultiAppNearestNodeTransfer.md] using a more flexible algorithm.

 !alert warning
-Nearest-node algorithms are vulnerable to finite precision errors if multiple neighbors are exactly at the same distance.
+Nearest-node algorithms are vulnerable to finite precision round-offs if multiple neighbors are exactly at the same distance.
 This can affect repeatability of results.
+Use the [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/search_value_conflicts) parameter to uncover these issues.

+The [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/num_nearest_points) allows for a simple geometric mixing of values of several nearest nodes to the target points.
+This mixing is performed in every origin problem independently, values from different child applications (or from different processes within each application) will not be mixed together.

+!alert warning
+If [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/num_nearest_points) is more than 1, the results will differ in parallel if the target locations are near the parallel process boundaries on the origin app mesh.
+Use the [!param](/Debug/SetupDebugAction/output_process_domains) parameter to examine process boundaries on Exodus/Nemesis output.

 ## Example Input File Syntax